Stanley-Whitman House: Architecture

 The Stanley-Whitman House is the fourth-oldest existent structure and the oldest eighteenth-century structure in modern-day Farmington.
 A centrally located chimney made of field and sandstone divides the house into two symmetrical halves.
 The original ca. 1720 house had four rooms and a third-story attic space.
 Family members lived, worked, and entertained in the parlor and kitchen on the ground floor and the parlor chamber and kitchen chamber on the second floor.
-When second owner Solomon Whitman added a lean-to onto the existing room-over-room 3-storey building in the mid-eighteenth century, he expanded his family's living space and extended the roof line to create the classic saltbox silhouette for which Stanley-Whitman House is famous.
+When second owner Solomon Whitman added a lean-to onto the existing room-over-room 3-story building in the mid-eighteenth century, he expanded his family's living space and extended the roof line to create the classic saltbox silhouette for which Stanley-Whitman House is famous.
 The house has a framed overhang, in which the second story extends 18 in over the first story.
 Four drop pendants, carved into the lower end of the posts, ornament the overhang; two of these are original while the other two are reproductions.